 Consumer demand provides an opportunity for grass-fed, free-range, high-quality beef to be positioned in niche markets.

 Key to this proposition is the use of Wagyu sires with high-marbling genetics for the yearly mating of dairy heifers and cows, and development of rearing and grazing systems that support year-round growth of these cattle.

-The programme will utilise calves that are currently by-products from the dairy industry.
-Dairy breeds – such as the Friesian, Jersey and the Friesian/Jersey cross known as the Kiwi cow – can produce marbled beef, so mating them with Wagyu sires should provide an excellent source of high-marbling beef with the desired meat and fat colour.
+The programme would utilise calves that are currently by-products from the dairy industry.
+Dairy breeds – such as the Friesian, Jersey and the Friesian/Jersey cross known as the Kiwi cow – can produce marbled beef, so mating them with Wagyu sires was expected to provide an excellent source of high-marbling beef with the desired meat and fat colour.

-As a result of this project, New Zealand beef will become prized globally as a high-quality, "centre of the plate" meat, much like the position New Zealand lamb already commands.
+As a result of this programme, New Zealand beef would become prized globally as a high-quality, "centre of the plate" meat, much like the position New Zealand lamb already commands.